Peeking method

 Origins of the bedwetting alarm

 The bedwetting alarm method was discovered by accident around 1920.
-A German pediatrician, Meinhard von Pfaundler, he was looking for a way to let the nursing staff know when a child had wet the bed.
+An Austrian pediatrician, Meinhard von Pfaundler, he was looking for a way to let the nursing staff know when a child had wet the bed.
 He found it annoying if the children lay in a wet bed for a long time and wanted to help both the children and the nursing staff with that.
 He developed a device that would sound an alarm if a child had a wet bed.
 Coincidentally, they also found that the children who used this method were more likely to be potty trained.
 It later turned out that this bedwetting alarm training was a resounding success.

 It was not until the 1930s that the effectiveness of the bedwetting method was investigated by two psychologists.
 Here, through an empirical test with thirty children between the ages of 3 and 13, it was shown that bedwetting training was an effective remedy.
 It was also found that the average duration of a bedwetting training program is a maximum of three months.
 This is still true today and if after three months children are not potty trained at night with the use of the bedwetting method and the bedwetting training it is a good idea to see your doctor.